4d/docs/website/translated_docs/pt/ViewPro/method-list.md

 #### Descrição

-The `VP Get cell style` command <!-- REF #_method_.VP Get cell style.Summary -->returns a [style object](configuring.md#style-objects) for the first cell in the *rangeObj*<!-- END REF -->.
+The `VP Get cell style` command<!-- REF #_method_.VP Get cell style.
+Summary -->returns a [style object](configuring.md#style-objects) for the first cell in the *rangeObj*<!-- END REF -->.

 In *rangeObj*, pass a range containing the style to retrieve.

 * If *rangeObj* contains a cell range, the cell style is returned.
 * If *rangeObj* contains a range that is not a cell range, the style of the first cell in the range is returned.
 * If *rangeObj* contains several ranges, only the style of the first cell in the first range is returned.

 #### Exemplo